cloudfoundry-attic/hm9000/README.md

 - `metrics_server_password`: The password that must be used to authenticate with /varz.
 If set to "" a random password will be generated.

-- `api_server_url`:  The URL in which to serve the HTTP API.
-Will register this through NATS with a router.

 - `api_server_address`: The IP address of machine runnine HM9000.

 - `api_server_port`: The port in which to serve the HTTP API.